 It is quite effective as a natural vaginal lubricant.
 Dip a ball of cotton in sesame oil and apply it to the vaginal walls.
 Do this 2-3 times a week after shower or before you sleep.

-It can restore the natural hydration of the vagina.
-Dip a ball of cotton in coconut oil and apply it to the vaginal walls to hydrate and moisturize the affected area.
+It can restore the natural lubrication of the vagina.
+Dip a ball of cotton in coconut oil and apply it to the vaginal walls to hydrate and lubricate the affected area.